-The Business Responsibility Report (BRR) has been prepared and forms part of theAnnual Report as Annexure.
-The Report provides an overview of initiatives taken byyour Company.
+The Business Responsibility Report ('BRR') has been prepared and forms part of theAnnual Report as Annexure.
+The Report provides an overview of initiatives taken by yourCompany.

-ICRA Limited a Credit rating agency has during the year under review assigned ICRAA+(ICRA A plus) rating for the Loan Term Loans and ICRAA+ / ICRAA1 long-term/ short-terminterchangeable facilities.
+ICRA Limited a Credit rating agency has during the year under review assigned ICRA A+(ICRA A plus) rating to Dish Infra Services Private Limited (Company's wholly ownedsubsidiary) for the Long Term Loans and ICRA A+/ICRA A1 for long-term/ short-terminterchangeable facilities.
 Instruments with this rating are considered to have verystrong degree of safety regarding timely payment of financial obligations.
 Suchinstruments carry lower credit risk.

-CARE (Credit Analysis and Research Limited) a Credit rating agency has enhanced therating of Long-Term/ Short Term Bank Facilities of the Company to CARE A+ (SO)/A1+ (SO) for BankFacilities.
+CARE (Credit Analysis and Research Limited) a Credit rating agency has assigned therating of CARE A+ (SO) to Dish Infra Services Private Limited (Company's wholly ownedsubsidiary) for its Non-Convertible Debenture and CARE A+ (SO)/CARE A1+ (SO) for BankFacilities.
 Instruments with this rating are considered to have very strong degree ofsafety regarding timely payment of financial obligations.
 Such instruments carry lowercredit risk.

 The Company maintained healthy cordial and harmonious industrial relations at alllevels.
 The enthusiasm and unstinting efforts of the employees have enabled the Company toremain at the leadership position in the industry.
 It has taken various steps to improveproductivity across the organization.

-Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Companys objectives projections estimates and expectationsmay constitute 'forward looking statements within the meaning of applicable laws andregulations and actual results might differ.
+Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectationsmay constitute 'forward looking statements' within the meaning of applicable laws andregulations and actual results might differ.

 It is our strong belief that caring for our business constituents has ensured oursuccess in the past and will do so in future.
-Your Directors acknowledge with sinceregratitude the co-operation and support extended by the Central and State Governments the Ministryof Information and Broadcasting (MIB) the Department ofTelecommunication (DOT)Ministry of Finance the Telecom Regulatory Authority of India ('TRAI') the StockExchanges and other stakeholders including employees subscribers vendors bankersinvestors service providers as well as other regulatory and government authorities.
+Your Directors value the professionalism andcommitment of all employees of the Company and place on record their appreciation of thecontribution made by employees of the Company and its subsidiaries at all levels that hascontributed to your Company's success.
+Your Directors acknowledge with sincere gratitudethe co-operation and support extended by the Central and State Governments the Ministryof Information and Broadcasting ('MIB') the Department of Telecommunication ('DOT')Ministry of Finance the Telecom Regulatory Authority of India ('TRAI') the StockExchanges and other stakeholders including employees subscribers vendors bankersinvestors service providers as well as other regulatory and government authorities.

 |For and on behalf of the Board || |

-|Jawahar Lal Goel ||Arun Duggal |
+|Jawahar Lal Goel ||B. D. Narang |

-|Managing Director ||Independent Director |
+|Chairman & Managing Director ||Independent Director |

 |Place: Noida || |